cartwatson/Nexus/docs/api-documentation.md

 Expected Parameters:
 - `id`
     - id of satellite to track
-    - if not provided, a list of satellites will be returned, this should be a GET request
+    - if not provided, a list of satellites objects will be returned
+        - this should be a GET request

 ## Create Request for Image of Satellite